 The President’s Leadership Circle is a group of alumni, parents, and friends who give generously to Marlboro College each year, with a subsequently huge impact on the college community.
-Membership is based on cash contributions and matching gifts of $1,946 or more to the Annual Fund, capital projects, or the endowment within a given fiscal year.
+In honor of the college's founding year, membership is based on cash contributions and matching gifts of $1,946 or more to the Annual Fund, capital projects, or the endowment within a given fiscal year.
 To show appreciation for this commitment to Marlboro’s principles, President Kevin will invite members of the President’s Leadership Circle to exclusive gatherings and recognize their generosity at events and in publications throughout the year.

 President’s Leadership Circle gift levels:

 • Sustainer: $10,000–$49,999

 Regular, yearly donations to the Marlboro College Annual Fund, of any size, are critical to the college’s success.
 The Town Meeting Society recognizes those donors who have made a gift to the college every year for a minimum of five years, with a special gift and special recognition in our annual honor roll of donors.
 We count on these donors to be our steady supporters, year after year.